Pornography in the United Kingdom: Legal situation

-The sale of hardcore pornography remained illegal until the end of the 20th century, although the ownership of such material was not a criminal offence.
-Printed hardcore pornography was banned under the Obscene Publications Act 1959, while hardcore videotapes and DVDs were prohibited due to the requirement under the Video Recordings Act 1984 that such content had to be certified by the British Board of Film Classification (BBFC).
+With regard to legislation, the Sexual Offences Act 2003 (in England and Wales), the Sexual Offences (Scotland) Act 2009 (in Scotland), and the Sexual Offences (Northern Ireland) Order 2008 (in Northern Ireland) each make it a criminal offence for an adult to show pornographic material to a minor (defined under all relevant legislation as a person under 16).

+In addition to this, terms set out in the Video Recordings Act 1984, require that all material released in the UK on a video format, must first be classified by the British Board of Film Classification (BBFC), who assign their own classification model to such works.
+Under the Licensing Act 2003, works released in a theatrical setting must also hold a valid classification (either issued by the BBFC, or by a local council).
+These terms are therefore also extended to apply to pornography released either on film (ie. theatrically), or on video.

 At the beginning of the 21st century, as a result of liberalisation in BBFC policy, mainstream hardcore DVDs began to receive R18 certificates, legalising them but restricting their sale to licensed sex shops such as those in Soho in London.
 UK-based websites that stream video content were also made subject to these content standards.
 European, American and British hardcore pornographic magazines became available in sex shops and by mail order, while softcore magazines continued to be sold openly in many British newsagents.

 This did not, however, result in the UK legalising all types of pornography.
-In the 2004–2005 fiscal year, the agents of HM Revenue and Customs seized 96,783 items of pornographic media carried by people travelling into the UK.
+In the 2004–2005 fiscal year, officers of HM Revenue and Customs seized 96,783 items of pornographic media carried by people travelling into the UK.
 Although the UK was a member state of the European Union until 2020, it was the only EU country to prohibit private imports of adult pornography by consumers travelling from other EU countries.